pitmonticone/linelist/README.md

 ## linelist in a nutshell

-{linelist} is an R package which implements basic data representation for case line lists, alongside accessors and basic methods.
+*linelist* is an R package which implements basic data representation for case line lists, alongside accessors and basic methods.
 It relies on the idea that key fields of the linelist such as dates of events (e.g. reporting, symptom onset), age, gender, symptoms, outcome, or